elementspay/Elements-Android-Demo/README.md

 ### 3DS2 Flow ###

-`ElementsAPIClient` also supports tokenize card with 3DS2 auth flow enabled.
+`ElementsApiClient` also supports tokenize card with 3DS2 auth flow enabled.
 In order to handle 3DS2 flow correctly you need to pass an `activity` param to the tokenization method.
 This activity will be the host of all 3DS flow activities from Elements.

 ```kotlin
 private fun tokenizeCard(cardParams: ElementsCardParams) {